Defecate on My Face: Other versions

 "Defecate on My Face" has become the most re-released TISM song, appearing on several recordings.

 The song was written in 1983 and appears on the bedroom tape "Hooked on Crap" from that year.
 That version, featuring an entirely different music bed to the more well-known versions, would remain unreleased until 2022.
 The first released version was a dark, bass-driven version of the track, with an extensive scratching solo, appearing on the band's self-titled 1984 demo tape.
 By that time, the song had switched to using a modified version of the riff to "Macca Spits the Dummy of Life", another Hooked on Crap track, which too would remain unreleased until 2022.

 The next version was a 7" single, which contained a version of "Defecate..." that would later appear on tism.bestoff.
 (2002) along with a remix by Machine Gun Fellatio.
 This version, recorded in October 1985 at York Street Studios, is performed in a style similar to the demo version but incorporating elements of Australian pub rock, featuring heavy guitars in the pre-choruses and choruses and retaining the scratching solo and was the one used for the music video.

 The most well-known, a completely pub rock version, appears on their album, Great Truckin' Songs of the Renaissance (1988), with the turntable solo replaced by a Beatles sample.
 A country and western version was recorded for Form and Meaning Reach Ultimate Communion (1986) and re-appeared on Gentlemen, Start Your Egos (1991).
 That version is played in A minor as opposed to the D minor of the rock version.

 Machines Against the Rage (1996) and The White Albun (2004) both included live versions, the former featuring extra guitar noodling by Tokin' Blackman.
 A live version appearing on the band's first VHS, Shoddy and Poor, features a keyboard solo by Eugene de la Hot Croix Bun in lieu of any samples.

-In March 2022, the single was announced for reissue as a box set containing a replica of the original 7", a bonus LP containing the majority of the band's 1985 unreleased home demo Muggy Climates in My Jockettes and a CD containing the contents of both records and 10 extra versions of the title track, including the Hooked on Crap version.
+In 2022, the single was reissued as a box set containing a replica of the original 7", a bonus LP containing the majority of the band's 1985 unreleased home demo Muggy Climates in My Jockettes and a CD containing the contents of both records and 10 extra versions of the title track, including the Hooked on Crap version.
 The release was delayed from the initially announced 22 April due to the container with the shipments of the outer box and the quad-fold 12" cover being seized by the Australian Border Force.
 The box set was finally released in August.